MostafaPayami/HBF/README.md

 [1] M. Payami, and S. D. Blostein, “Hybrid Beamforming for mmWave Massive MIMO Systems Based on Analytical Phase Optimization and Self-Supervised Learning”, submitted to IEEE Transactions on Signal Processing, 2025.

-The MATLAB codes are used for IFPAD method and the Python codes are TensorFlow/Keras models for AE-HBFnet scheme.
+The MATLAB codes implement the IFPAD method, and the Python codes are TensorFlow/Keras models for AE-HBFnet scheme.

 The following software and libraries are required:
 1) MATLAB: Version R2023b or later